Pain, Suffering and Other Damages– How to Negotiate a Settlement after a Car Accident

-If you’ve suffered no injuries from an accident, your settlement from insurance companies should be limited to payment for your vehicle’s property damage, which will be a matter to handle between you, your chosen body shop, and the insurer.
+If you’ve suffered no injuries from an accident, your settlement from insurance companies should be limited to payment for your vehicle’s repair costs, which will be a matter to handle between you, your chosen body shop, and the insurance adjuster.
 Just make sure you get a warranty on your repairs, and it should be a straightforward process.
 If your vehicle was a total loss, refer to this article on total loss settlements for some guidance.